ptycho/ptypy/doc/rst/concept.rst

 See :numref:`simupod_04` for the plotted image.

 .. figure:: ../_script2rst/simupod_04.png
-   :width: 70 %
+   :width: 93 %
    :figclass: highlights
    :name: simupod_04

    Created scan pattern.

-Next we need to create an object transmisson/
+Next, we need to model a sample through an object transmisson function.
-We start of with a suited container that we call *obj*
+We start of with a suited container which we call *obj*.

 ::